lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4 id="identifierComment">identifierComment</h4>
 <!--include-svg src="./svgfiles/identifierComment.svg" target="./diagrams/identifierComment.svg" alt="syntax diagram for identifier comment definition" layout="@break@" -->

-Create a view definition in the catalog based on top of existing table and view definitions.
+Create a view definition in the catalog, based on existing table and view definitions.
-If a table or view with the same name already exists in the same {{site.data.keyword.sqlquery_short}} instance, an error is returned, unless the `IF NOT EXISTS` clause is specified.
+If a table or view with the same name already exists in the same {{site.data.keyword.sqlquery_short}} instance, you receive an error, unless the `IF NOT EXISTS` clause is specified.

 The query definition is mandatory.
-It specifies the SQL query that is used automatically under the hood whenever the view is used in a FROM clause of a query.
+It automatically specifies the SQL query that is used, whenever you use the view in a FROM clause of a query.
 You can hide some complexity of your data model by creating views on top of your tables.
 It is also possibe to define views on top of other views.
 ```sql
 -- create a view on top of table customer
 CREATE VIEW CUSTOMER_STATISTICS AS